Soph-iee/cartolinks/README.md

 👉 Live Demo: [https://cartolinks-delta.vercel.app/]

 📌 Notes

-This project is a personal internship task focused on UI development.
+- This project is a personal internship task focused on UI development.
-No backend or database integration is included.
+- No backend or database integration is included.
   🎯 Learning Outcomes

 Through this project, I gained hands-on experience with:

-1.Structuring a project with Next.js and understanding its routing system 2.Styling with TailwindCSS for fast and responsive UI development 3.Implementing dark mode with next themes- conditional rendering and theme toggling 4.Writing clean, type-safe code using TypeScript 5.Managing responsive layouts for both mobile and desktop views 6.Deploying a Next.js project seamlessly on Vercel
+- Structuring a project with Next.js and understanding its routing system
+- Styling with TailwindCSS for fast and responsive UI development
+- Implementing dark mode with next themes- conditional rendering and theme toggling
+- Writing clean, type-safe code using TypeScript
+- Managing responsive layouts for both mobile and desktop views
+- Deploying a Next.js project seamlessly on Vercel